jucardwell/geog215/other_pages/assignment1.md

     error if we try to take the sum of the `County` variable.
 In that same plain text, add in-line code that prints the statewide population change from 2010-2050.

-5. Knit your document. **Review the knitted .html version of your assignment and look for issues/problems with formatting and spelling!**

 ------------------------------------------------------------------------